gyt1145028706/CodecEvaluation/readme.md

 ```
 where `y` is the target sequence length.
 More details can be found in this [CTC guide](https://distill.pub/2017/ctc/).

+If the input hidden sequence length is too short, the prediction results may not be accurate.
 For low-bitrate codec/ASR models, the hidden representations are upsampled to at least **50 Hz** before fine-tuning the LSTM-CTC ASR model.
 For example, if the codec's VQ operates at **25 Hz**, set:
 ```python